gammacrucisa/depot-angular/README.md

 # Nich

-Project projected completion May 30, 2017.
+Project projected completion June 13, 2017.

+## Compatibility

+Currently testing on Chrome (58).
+Will update for older / different browsers before completion.

 ## About